KimberlyLClark/paybuddy-html-email/README.md

-# paybuddy-html-email
+#Paybuddy HTML Email
-Sample Recreated Transaction HTML Email for a Credit Provider - Responsive
+Sample Recreated Transactional HTML Email for a Credit Provider - Responsive

+This email was tested using Email on Acid in all major email clients including

+Gmail

+Outlook including legacy versions

+Apple iPhone

+Google Android